TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/If.rst

 f:if
 ====

-Even though the usage of this view helper is a little limited, it's one of the view helpers you should be know well.
-If you're familiar with the old fed:if view helper, you'll know what we're talking about.
+Even though the usage of this ViewHelper is a little limited, it's one of the ViewHelpers you should be know well.
+If you're familiar with the old fed:if ViewHelper, you'll know what we're talking about.

 Properties
 ----------